mfmanberg/CS506_Project/README.md

 https://youtu.be/_F0CSRmd0l0

+NOTE: Please see Build_README.md, Requirements.txt and Workflow_README.md in their respective folders.

 **Description of the project**

 NYISO was birthed out of a catastrophic power outage, costing the American public millions and resulting in deaths.
 They have their own forecasts (they release publicly and utilize similar methodology as the private utility companies).
 They oversee all of NY's jurisdictions, with an imperfect picture of (my guess due to poor data sharing common in utilities) of when new load is introduced or removed in addition to other noise.
 This forecast is important to prevent future catastrophe.
 They can only charge utility bills for the Distribution and carry over the buying cost.
 A better forecast would result in less spot buying, and save the ratepayer (the person who pays the utility bill) millions of dollars a day in addition  to further informing NYISO’s important oversight.
 Previous forecasts are rooted in a deterministic methodology despite the system acting as a non-linear chaotic environment.
 An empirical, dynamic, and inductive data-driven approach may prove to outcompete current forecasts.
 Business events, from outages, industrial load spikes, residential load spikes, etc… cause a sudden seemingly-stochastic drop in load.